Image in modal.

 You joined the Populous team some 35 years ago.
 What did the sports architecture landscape look like at the time, and, broadly speaking, how has the industry evolved since?

 When I attended the University of Cincinnati in the 1980s, the School of Architecture offered a cooperative education program.
 Around that time, Architectural Record published a feature on the HOK-designed Pilot Field [1988], a minor-league baseball stadium for the Buffalo Bison.
 Unlike the multipurpose arenas built in the 1970s that were engineering-driven—with not much more in terms of the human experience than a parking garage that happened to surround a field—Pilot Field was one of the first urban ballparks to be built in decades.
 It caught my attention so, I went off to intern for HOK’s Sports Facilities Group, the predecessor of Populous, which numbered around 45 employees working from a warehouse-like space.
-After graduating, I went off and established my own practice in Florida and designed houses, but I figured that wasn’t really the road for me, so I went back to Kansas City in 1989.
+After graduating, I established my own practice in Florida and designed houses, but I figured that wasn’t really the road for me, so I went back to Kansas City in 1989.
 Since then, it has been amazing to see more sophisticated design applied to sports and public assembly buildings to make them more human-centric.

 target field.1